groverj3/groverj3.github.io/content/articles/2019-08-19_the-snakemake-tutorial-i-wish-i-had.md

 That's a lot to take in, so a few words of explanation are in order.
-I have moved paths for the individual programs toa section in the config file.
+I have moved paths for the individual programs to a section in the config file.
 This is to help with potential portability problems.
 On some server you may have tools installed in directories outside your `$PATH`.
 They are pre-filled with just the tool name, so they work fine when programs are executable from a command prompt but this allows configuration (it's also at the bottom of the file because most users shouldn't have to change it).
-I also now have a section for options for each tool that's run.
-Which you can pull out of the dictionary made from the `config.yaml` in each step's `params`.
-I've also allocated 10 threads to the alignment step.
+I also now have a section containing options for each tool that's run.
+Which you can pull out of the dictionary made from the `config.yaml` in each step's `params` using . (dot) notation.
+I've  allocated 10 threads to the alignment step.
 This means it won't run if there aren't 10 threads available due to other rules running more than 10 concurrent processes.

 There are also multiple **targets** now.
 This is because the output from `rule fastqc_trimmed` is not used as input to another rule.
 Unless you explicitly